-The Department of Housing has a formulated action plan in accordance with the Sustainability Code of Practice and administers this plan on behalf of the Authority.
+The Housing Authority has a formulated action plan in accordance with the Sustainability Code of Practice and administers this plan on behalf of the Authority.

 Administered Legislation

 The Authority administers the Country Housing Act 1998 and in the conduct of its business is subject to a wide range of State and Commonwealth statutes.